Lost Wax Casting + Organics

 I have always been drawn to this ancient method of direct casting using gravity and the buoyant structure of the beloved cephalopod.

 Discoloration on the surface of many metal alloys is common and called by a variety of names: patina, oxidation, tarnish.

 Similar to lost wax carving, casting organic material is very exciting in that the outcome is unpredictable.

 While metal is lustrous and luminous, wood contains chatoyance beyond my wildest dreams.

 Cuttlefish bone casting is an ancient technique that involves pouring molten metal directly into the carved bone.
-Sand casting is also very historic: it is the process of pouring metal into a carved cavity of sand.

-Nine two five.
-The three numbers attached to a specific alloy: sterling silver.
-92.5% fine silver, and 7.5% copper and other alloys.
 I love the versatility of sterling: it is forgiving to cast and willing to work-harden under a planishing hammer.